DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 1. Adjust parameter values.

 Note: It's recommended to adjust forwarder settings through CloudFormation rather than directly editing the Lambda function.
 The description of settings can be found in the [template.yaml](template.yaml) and the CloudFormation stack creation user interface when you launch the stack.
 Feel free to submit a pull request to make additional settings adjustable through the template.

+## Settings

+To view all the adjustable settings of the forwarder, click "Launch Stack" from the [Installation](#installation) section and you will be prompted with a CloudFormation user interface with all the adjustable settings (you do not have to complete the installation).

+The technical definition of the settings can be found in the "Parameters" section of [template.yaml](template.yaml).

 ## Troubleshooting